 Solar pergolas are shaded, weatherproofed & power generating structures placed as a roof atop standard pergolas.
 It is known to be a more practical & beneficial alternative to a conventional pergola roof.

-Think of solar pergolas as a collab between solar-paneled roofs & standard pergolas.
+Think of them as a collab between solar-paneled roofs & standard pergolas.

-A solar pergola is similar to a traditional pergola, except it has solar panels.
+This structure with solar modules is similar to a traditional pergola, except it has solar panels.
 If you’ve ever visited Italy (or traveled anywhere else), then you know what a typical wooden pergola looks like.
 It’s usually tall and narrow and made up of slats of wood laid horizontally.
 You sit underneath it when you want to get away from the heat of the sun.
 These pergolas are often called “shade umbrellas,” “sun sheds,” or simply “pergolas.”

 This technology allows homeowners to harness free electricity by installing solar panels on their homes or businesses.
 While this may sound like a fantastic idea, some issues need to be considered before planning your project.